Gemini 5: Flight

 Film of the launch revealed a series of unexplained light flashes in the first stage exhaust plume, but telemetry data failed to indicate anything that could have caused them.
 Subsequent review of previous Gemini launches as well as film of Titan II ICBM tests also showed the presence of these light flashes.
 This phenomenon was thought to be caused by duct tape securing desiccant bags to the turbine exhaust pipe.

-The top half of the Titan II's first stage, comprising the nitrogen tetroxide tank and its surrounding fuselage, was found floating on the surface of the Atlantic Ocean and retrieved; it is now on display at the US Space and Rocket Center in Huntsville, Alabama.
+The top half of the Titan II's first stage, comprising the nitrogen tetroxide tank and its surrounding fuselage, was found floating on the surface of the Atlantic Ocean and retrieved; it is now on display at the Cape Canaveral Space Force Museum Hanger C.